Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 \section{\bceph{} ensemble asteroseismology}

-To gain deeper insights into the population of the \emph{Gaia}-observed \bceph{} stars, we used the identification of the dominant modes.
-In the following, we characterise the ensemble and subject its stars to grid modelling.
+To gain deeper insights into the population of the \emph{Gaia}-observed \bceph{} stars, we used the probabilistic identification of the dominant modes.
+In the following, we characterise the ensemble and subject all sample stars to one homogenous type of basic modelling by relying on a grid of stellar evolution models.
+The aim of this work is to understand the properties of the population of field \bceph{} stars instead of doing detailed studies of only a few individual stars.
+Our approach is a more powerful way to understand global aspects of stellar evolution theory and pinpoint some of its possible shortcomings for the entire mass regime covered by the sample.